bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 end
 ```

-We setup a local variable called `action` even though we never used `action` in the `do...end` block.
+We set up a local variable called `action` even though we never used `action` in the `do...end` block.
 This is because hashes are always `key - value` pairs, and you need to specify both regardless when iterating.

 One technique programmers use when they're forced to set a variable name they don't need is to use an underscore at the start of that variable.
 So for example, we could put: